mckennatim/v17old/ablank/README.md

 `git tag` lists all your tags

 In order to go back and run at a previous tag `git checkout 4-abplank_hashroute_responsive-data`.
-You don't want to make any changes here since your head is detached.
+You want to be all commited up before. oNCE YOU MOVE, You don't want to make any changes here since your head is detached.

 To continue developing, you need to get back to the “current” state of your project: